 Authorization application and granting procedure

-1. An authorization for each international regular service shall be issued by the Authorizing authority in agreement with the authorities of all Contracting Parties in whose territories passengers are picked up or set down, as well as with the competent authorities in the transit countries.
+1. An authorization for each international regular service shall be issued by the Authorizing authority in agreement with the competent authorities of all Contracting Parties in whose territories passengers are picked up or set down, as well as with the competent authorities in the transit countries.

 2. International regular services may only be operated by transport undertakings from the countries where passengers are picked up or set down.
 Passengers may be picked up or set down in the countries of departure and destination, as well as in the transit countries, subject to the agreement of the competent authorities in these countries.

-3. International regular services shall be carried out in the framework of a partnership agreement or contract concluded between the carriers from the relevant Contracting Parties operating the service.
-The decision on the actual split of traffic performances between participating carriers shall be left to discretion of carriers themselves.
+3. In cases where international regular services are carried out in the framework of a partnership agreement or contract concluded between the carriers from the relevant Contracting Parties operating the service, the decision on the actual split of traffic performances between participating carriers shall be left to discretion of carriers themselves.

-Article 7
+Article 8